vivek8904/pes_pd/README.md

 # Day 1 - Inception of OpenSource EDA ,OPENLANE and SKY130 PDK

 ![image](https://github.com/vivek8904/pes_pd/assets/130572147/3deab4a6-6194-4cc9-80b5-911c3dcf9ab1)
-- Digital ASIC Design -
-- PDK -
-- Open PDK -
-- Open world digital asic design
+- Digital ASIC Design : Application-Specific Integrated Circuit (ASIC) design involves creating custom integrated circuits tailored to perform specific functions within electronic devices.
+These circuits are designed for a particular application
+- PDK : PDK stands for Process Design Kit, and it's a critical component in semiconductor design, especially in the realm of ASIC and integrated circuit (IC) design.
+PDKs provide the necessary information and tools for designing and simulating circuits using a specific semiconductor fabrication process offered by a foundry.

 ## Simplified RTL to GDS flow
 ![image](https://github.com/vivek8904/pes_pd/assets/130572147/cdfbfba6-8703-4e40-8158-dfc29d9a793f)

-- Synthesis
+- Synthesis : RTL code is synthesized into a gate-level netlist, optimizing for area, power, and timing
-- Floor and Power Planning
+- Floor and Power Planning : Define the chip's area and arrangement of major functional blocks.
-- Placement
+- Placement : Position individual gates and standard cells optimally within the predefined areas.
-- Clock Tree Synthesis
+- Clock Tree Synthesis : Design a clock distribution network to ensure synchronous clock signals.
-Routing
-Sign Off
+- Routing : Establish interconnections while adhering to design rules, optimizing for signal integrity and timing.

 ## Introduction to OpenLane and Strive Chipsets

-Strive SoC Family
 **OpenLane ASIC FLow**
 ![image](https://github.com/vivek8904/pes_pd/assets/130572147/72004c00-fa73-4fc4-aeed-5249ff95ce36)

-OpenLane regression testing
-Design For Test
-Physical Implementation
-Logic Equivalence Check
-Dealing with antenna rules and regulations
-STA
+- Design For Test : This phase involves creating the RTL description of the ASIC using hardware description languages (HDL) such as VHDL or Verilog.
+- Physical Implementation :Perform a series of checks including DRC, LVS, and electrical rule checks (ERC).
+- STA(Static timing Analysis) : Analyze timing paths to ensure setup and hold time constraints are met.

 ## Labwork
 ![image](https://github.com/vivek8904/pes_pd/assets/130572147/fd3e9fba-0d37-4a52-8740-c1aa5e51daac)